-About vitamin supplements and fish oil, the results are inconclusive [49,50,60].
-Additionally, the use of probiotics during pregnancy or in early childhood has shown conflicting results.
-In a meta-analysis evaluating its use, the prevalence of FA appeared to be reduced (risk ratio, 0.77; 95% CI, 0.61-0.98), with a limitation to generalizing the results due to the variability in the population characteristics and probiotics used [61].
+Results are inconclusive for vitamin supplements and fish oil [49,50,60].
+Additionally, findings for the use of probiotics during pregnancy or in early childhood are conflicting.
+One meta-analysis found that the prevalence of FA decreased (RR, 0.77; 95%CI, 0.61-0.98), although the results could not be generalized owing to variability in the characteristics of the population and the probiotics used [61].

-Exposure to pets during the first year of life seems to have a favorable impact on preventing specific allergen sensitization[62], but there are also conflicting results[63].
-Furthermore, prenatal contact with a greater number of different farm animal species and pets has been shown to have a protective effect on developing AD[28].
-Irritant occupational exposures, smoking and environmental exposure to molds have been associated with a higher risk factor for developing late-onset skin (eczema) and airway symptoms[38].
+Exposure to pets during the first year of life seems to help prevent sensitization to a specific allergen [62], although, once again, the results are inconclusive [63].
+Furthermore, prenatal contact with a greater number of farm animal and pet species has been shown to have a protective effect on developing AD [28].
+Irritant occupational exposures, smoking, and environmental exposure to molds have been associated with a higher risk for developing late-onset skin symptoms (eczema) and airway symptoms [38].

-The use of emollients during the first weeks of life and its impact on the appearance of AD and FA have been analyzed, with controversial results[53].
-A recent meta-analysis concludes that in high-risk patients, the continuous use of emollients from the first weeks of life could delay rather than prevent the onset of AD, with an uncertain impact on the development of FA[64].
-Moreover, in a study that includes a high-risk children population[65], no reduction in FA at 2 years has been demonstrated, and other studies have shown that depending on the type of emollient (food-derived oils, ceramides...), the preventive effect may differ[66,67].

-The treatment of AD is based on topical anti-inflammatory treatments such as corticosteroids and calcineurin inhibitors[52].
-As long as therapy is continued, the use of topical corticosteroids (betamethasone valerate) is effective in reducing the duration of eczema in pediatric patients with AD and may also reduce the subsequent development of FA, at 2 years of age[68].
-In a study that analyzed the long-term use of topical tacrolimus in patients with AD, it was shown that those responding patients with a $\geq$ 60% decrease in affected body surface, had a beneficial effect on airway symptoms (including AA and AR), and a decrease in the total serum IgE levels, skin prick test reactivity and bronchial hyperreactivity[69].
+The use of emollients during the first weeks of life and its impact on the appearance of AD and FA have been analyzed, albeit with controversial results [53].
+A recent meta-analysis concludes that in high-risk patients, the continuous use of emollients from the first weeks of life could delay rather than prevent onset of AD, with an uncertain impact on the development of FA [64].
+Moreover, a study of high-risk children [65] demonstrated no reduction in FA at 2 years, and other studies have shown that the preventive effect may differ depending on the type of emollient (eg, food-derived oils, ceramides) [66,67].
+The treatment of AD is based on topical anti-inflammatory agents such as corticosteroids and calcineurin inhibitors [52].
+If therapy is continued, topical corticosteroids (betamethasone valerate) are effective in reducing the duration of eczema in pediatric patients with AD and may also reduce the subsequent development of FA at 2 years of age [68].
+A study of the long-term use of topical tacrolimus in patients with AD showed that in responding patients with a $\geq$ 60% decrease in affected body surface, the drug had a beneficial effect on airway symptoms (including AA and AR) and decreased total serum IgE levels, skin prick test reactivity, and bronchial hyperreactivity [69].

-Schneider et al.[70] found no difference in the development of atopic conditions in high-risk children with recent-onset AD comparing those treated with pimecrolimus versus vehicle with fluticasone rescue cream.
-However, the entire included cohort had a reduced frequency of AA and AR at a mean of 2.8 years after the start of treatment, suggesting that skin improvement may decrease the development of other atopic diseases.
+After comparing patients treated with pimecrolimus and patients who received vehicle with fluticasone rescue cream, Schneider et al [70] found no difference in the development of atopic conditions in high-risk children with recent-onset AD.
+However, the frequency of AA and AR decreased in the whole cohort at a mean of 2.8 years after initiation of treatment, suggesting that improvement of cutaneous symptoms may reduce the probability of other atopic diseases.

-Allergen-specific immunotherapy (AIT) is a disease-modifying therapeutic option for IgE-mediated diseases.
-Its mechanisms of action include desensitization of effector cells that reduce the underlying allergic Th2 inflammation in target tissues, as well as, the stimulation of regulatory T cells, and the production of blocking antibodies (IgG4 and IgA)[71].
-Clinically, AIT has been shown to reduce the prevalence of AA in AR risk patients in the short-term (<2 years of treatment completion) with inconclusive results in the long term[72].
-Subcutaneous and sublingual immunotherapy has also been shown to be effective in preventing short-term allergic sensitization.
-The effects of sublingual pollen-immunotherapy on symptom reduction and/or medication use have been demonstrated in randomized, double-blind, placebocontrolled studies[73-76], showing a disease modification and long-term tolerance after 3 years of treatment[77].
+Allergen immunotherapy (AIT) is a disease-modifying therapeutic option for IgE-mediated diseases.
+Its mechanisms of action include desensitization of effector cells (which reduces the underlying allergic $T{\rm H}2$ inflammation in target tissues), the stimulation of regulatory T cells, and the production of blocking antibodies (IgG4 and IgA) [71].
+Clinically, AIT has been shown to reduce the prevalence of AA in patients at risk of AR in the short term (ie, during the 2 years after completion of treatment), with inconclusive results in the long term [72].
+Both subcutaneous and sublingual immunotherapy have also been shown to be effective in preventing short-term allergic sensitization.
+The effects of sublingual pollen immunotherapy on control of symptoms and/or medication use have been demonstrated in randomized, double-blind, placebo-controlled studies [73-76], namely, disease modification and long-term tolerance after 3 years of treatment [77].